 - Be open to new suggestions and stay positive.

 - Take your time!
-Don’t rush, but continue to explore new opportunities.
+Don’t rush but continue to explore digital transformation opportunities.

 Digitalization and Digital Transformation should go hand-in-hand.
 It’s not only the technology that makes the difference here.
 It’s the people, who drive your digital transformation and turn it into reality.